Auditory Brainstem Response (ABR/BAER)

 Many repairs can be made at our office so do not hesitate to bring you hearing aid for a quick check and diagnosis.
 Minor hearing aid repairs can be done quickly usually on the same day in the office setting; major repairs will need to be sent to the manufacturer for repair.
 In some cases the manufacturer will provide a quote if its not covered by your repair warranty.
 Your Audiologist can help determine what kind of a repair is necessary and cost effective.
 Remember your not alone if you feel your hearing aid is not working properly.

 Hearing Aid Evaluation and Selection

-During a hearing aid evaluation, you will meet with a licensed professional who will discuss with you the different styles, colors, technologies, and benefits to wearing hearing aids.
-You may be shown different styles or have the opportunity to try different hearing aids in the office or you may select the level of amplification with the use of a master hearing aid.
+During a hearing aid evaluation, you will meet with an Audiologist who will discuss with you the different styles, colors, technologies, and benefits to wearing hearing aids.
+In some instances you may have the opportunity to try different hearing aids in the office or you may select the level of amplification with the use of a master hearing aid.
 Ear impressions may be taken of your ears, if you decided on a style that requires customization (like ITE, ITC, CIC, IIC)

 Hearing Evaluations for Children

-A hearing test for a child is often not as simple as a hearing test for an adult.
-For this reason, audiologists are trained in specific techniques to evaluate the hearing of a child.
-Toys, games, and lights are used in the testing room to help obtain responses from a child to soft tones, noises, or words.
-The child may wear headphones or listen to the sounds through speakers that are specifically arranged.
+A hearing tests for children are often not as simple as an adult hearing.
+Our pediatric audiologists are trained in various techniques to help facilitate the evaluation of children.
+Typically toys, games, and lights are used in a sound proof room to help obtain responses to tones, noises, or words.
+The child may wear headphones, insert earphones or listen to the sounds through speakers that are specifically arranged.
 Click here to learn more about preparing your child for a hearing evaluation.

 Industrial hearing screenings